PEM--/asv-la-soiree/devops.md

 ```

 Before building or launching this Docker image, we need to prepare the
-volume on each host that will receive and persists Mongo's data:
+volume on each host that receives and persists Mongo's data:
 ```sh
 ssh root@192.168.1.50 "mkdir /var/db; chmod go+w /var/db"
 ssh root@192.168.1.51 "mkdir /var/db; chmod go+w /var/db"